magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

  * Calls the `hasRender()` method to check if there is a render with the name `bundle`

- * Calls the render
+ * Calls the render if there is a render with the name `bundle`

  {%highlight php5 startinline=1%}
  $this->callRender($typeId, 'getOptions', ['product' => $product])
  {%endhighlight%}

- * If the render is absent then calls default method
+ * calls a default method if the render is absent

  {%highlight php5 startinline=1%}
  $this->getCustomOptionsBlock()->getOptions($product);